The final hour of our excursion into broadcast excellence is underway.

 I mean, that's been the focus, keeping inflation under control.

-What about the bomb market?
+What about the bond market?

-Who cared about the bomb market?
+Who care about a bond market?

 Why have a son of it?

-A bomb market matter.
+A bond market matter.

-Because everybody was worried about inflation, and and uh anyway, I I don't do this kind of stuff.
+And anyway, I don't do this kind of stuff.

-I think what is the next one?
+I think, what is the next one?

 October?

-Is that when they next get together?
+Somebody next get together?

-Something like that.
+Something like that?

 You watch.

-They'll it'll it's it's gonna get lowered by October.
+It's going to get lowered by October.

-Mark my word.
+Mark my words.

-Well, we've uh feel pretty confident we've got inflation under control here and managing it.
+We've feel pretty confident we've got inflation under control here and managing it.

-Now, you people know that uh over the weekend, the Democrat Congress totally caved and gave Bush spying authority.
+Now, you people know that over the weekend, the Democrat Congress totally caved and gave Bush spying authority.

 Just did.